ntustison/PaperANTsX/Text/discussion.md

-Related, although the ANTsXNet pipeline performs relatively well as assessed across lifespan data, performance might be hampered for specific age ranges (e.g., neonates), whereas the traditional ANTs cortical thickness pipeline is more flexible and might provide better performance.
+Related, although the ANTsXNet pipeline performs relatively well as assessed across lifespan data, performance might be hampered for specific age ranges (e.g., neonates), whereas the traditional ANTs cortical thickness pipeline is more flexible and might provide better age-targeted performance.
 This is the subject of ongoing research.
 Additionally, application of the ANTsXNet pipeline would be limited with high-resolution acquisitions.
 Due to the heavy memory requirements associated with deep learning training, the utility of any